-Prior to joining the Court, Judge Grdina Gold practiced family law for over 27 years.
+Prior to joining the Court, Judge Gold practiced family law for over 27 years.
 She brings this experience to the bench in the handling of her docket.
 Judge Gold believes that every court appearance attended by parties and/or their attorneys should have a measurable outcome.
 She strongly encourages litigants to participate in and take ownership of their case.

-The Judge conducts additional pretrials as needed to ensure that parties and counsel are addressing any unresolved issues.
+The Judge conducts additional pretrial conferences as needed to ensure that parties and counsel are addressing any unresolved issues.
 In order to reduce the need for postponements, all court dates in a case are assigned upon the agreement of the attorneys and parties.
 Judge Gold encourages parties through attorneys to engage in discussions for the purpose of negotiating an amicable settlement, and she conducts attorney conferences or hearings on pretrial motions to help dispose of issues which may impede settlement.